ICT-Infer/timelog/README.md

 # tl (timelog)

-Time logging and reporting using stacks and stuff :D
+Digital timepiece for the planning, tracking and reporting of hours.

 ## Description